Sephardic Jewish cuisine: Rosh Hashana

 It is also common to symbolize a year filled with blessings by eating foods with stuffing on Rosh Hashana such as a stuffed, roasted bird or a variety of stuffed vegetables called legumbres yaprakes.

-Yom Kippur

-Customs for the first food eaten after the Yom Kippur fast differ.
-Iranian Jews often eat a mixture of shredded apples mixed with rose water called faloodeh seeb.
-Syrian and Iraqi Jews eat round sesame crackers that look like mini-bagels.
-Turkish and Greek Jews sip a sweet drink made from melon seeds.

 Hanukkah

 Sephardic Hanukkah dishes include cassola (sweet cheese pancakes), bimuelos (puffed fritters with an orange glaze), keftes de espinaka (spinach patties), keftes de prasa (leek patties) and shamlias (fried pastry frills).